 “Why do you use those Big Words all of the time?” – Classmates from the Campus West/College Learning Laboratory back in Buffalo, NY in the late 1980s

-Welcome to the Big Words Blog Site – created by scientist and writer Anwar Y. Dunbar, Ph.D. to discuss topics including, but not restricted to: Education, STEM (Science, Technology, Engineering and Mathematics), Financial Literacy, and Social Issues.
+Welcome to the Big Words Blog Site – created by scientist and writer Anwar Y. Dunbar, Ph.D. to discuss topics including, but not restricted to: Education, STEM (Science, Technology, Engineering and Mathematics), Money, and Social Issues.
 You’ll find some fun personal reflections and stories here as well starting from my early years growing up in Buffalo, NY to the present.
 You’ll also find other interesting writings such as movie reviews as both myself and my brother Amahl really enjoy movies.

 “I write about the things that I spend a lot of time thinking about -ideas of all kinds (many science- and money-related), personal experiences, discussions taking place within my professional and social circles, and current events.”